gelim/sap_ms/README.md

 if the proper version is implemented.
 Having something stable will require a good amount of SAP and reverse engineering expertise.

-As we explainted in our presentation, lab testing was done using full SAP server as the attacker's host, so an attacker do not need our python script to gain successful exploitation.
+As we explained in our presentation, lab testing was done using full SAP server as the attacker's host, so an attacker do not need our python script to gain successful exploitation.